 - 5. Are the signals so bright as to cause confusion in reading at night? - 6.
-When lamps are operated at normal voltage, is the range (on a straight track) of signals used to govern high-speed trains, not less than 200m on a clear day with a bright sun at or near its zenith? - 7.
-Are the signals so bright as to cause confusion in reading at night? - 8.
+When lamps are operated at normal voltage, is the range(on a straight track) of signals used to govern high-speed trains, not less than 200m on a clear day with a bright sun at or near its zenith? - 7.
+Deleted - 8.
 Does the signal give a distinct indication to drivers when approaching or stopped at a signal?